NorthernWidget-Skunkworks/Project-Walrus/README.md

 ## Writing a program to connect to the Walrus sensor

-After uploading the Walrus firmware be able to use any standard Arduino device to connect to it and read its data.
+After uploading the Walrus firmware, you should be able to use any standard Arduino device to connect to it and read its data.

+The firmware uploaded to the Arduino device should include the [Walrus library](https://github.com/NorthernWidget-Skunkworks/Walrus_Library) as demonstrated below.
+Documentation for the Walrus library, auto-generated using doxygen, is available on its linked GitHub page.

 ### Very simple Arduino code